ShubboXD/ShubboXD/README.md

 # ========== CORE PHILOSOPHY ==========
 mindset = """
-I can be the person that will not just change a region, But the entire nation along with the world over time.
+I can be the person that will not just change a world, But the entire universe along with the multiverse over time.
 """
 ```